 |

-Take away wealth, fame, and social organizations, which
+Take away wealth, fame, and social organizations,

-forsake his way, and the unrighteous man his thoughts." |
+wicked forsake his way, and the unrighteous man his thoughts." |

 Standpoint revealed |